rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 rmm::device_uvector<int32_t> v2{100, s, mr};
 ```

+## Default Parameters

+While public libcudf APIs are free to include default function parameters, detail functions should not.
+Default memory resource parameters make it easy for developers to accidentally allocate memory using the incorrect resource.
+Avoiding default memory resources forces developers to consider each memory allocation carefully.

+While streams are not currently exposed in libcudf's API, we plan to do so eventually.
+As a result, the same arguments for memory resources also apply to streams.
+Public APIs will default to using `cudf::get_default_stream()`.
+However, including the same default in detail APIs opens the door for developers to forget to pass in a user-provided stream if one is passed to a public API.
+Forcing every API to explicitly pass the stream is intended to prevent such mistakes.

+The memory resources -- and eventually, the stream -- are the final parameters for essentially all public APIs.
+For API consistency, the same is true throughout libcudf's internals.
+Therefore, a consequence of not allowing default streams or mrs is that no parameters in detail APIs may have defaults.

 ## NVTX Ranges

 In order to aid in performance optimization and debugging, all compute intensive libcudf functions